grzeimann/Panacea/README.md

 # Panacea
 ## (WARNING - despite the name, Panacea does not cure all VIRUS issues)

-An IFU reduction script specific to VIRUS and LRS2 on the Hobby Eberly Telescope
+An IFU reduction script specific to VIRUS, LRS2, and VIRUS-W on the Hobby Eberly Telescope and 2.7m

 ### Authors